What constitutes cheating in a relationship?

 9 Ways to find out if your partner is cheating!

-The following signs point to a possibility of cheating.
+The following signs point to the possibility of cheating.
 They do not automatically mean that your partner is actually committing adultery or cheating.
 However, learning to spot these signs could help you uncover secrets early on.

 1. Change in routine: If your husband has a set routine and there is a sudden change in it, you might want to sit up and take notice.
 Example, your Sunday afternoon family outing routine get cancelled because he has to work on a big project all of a sudden and the same excuse comes up every now and then.